t3fmnr9f-star/Generate-caption-from-image/README.md

 Backend with FastAPI  <br>
 Frontend with Vanilla JS

-Everyone has a daily limit of 20 free credits to use the site.
+Everyone gets 20 free tokens per day to use the site.
 So use it happily:  <br>
  [imagecaption.matinmohammadi.ir](https://imagecaption.matinmohammadi.ir)